If you’re the owner of a small business, it’s more than likely that you’re also the CEO. The question we’re exploring here is “should you be?”

 - Attend seminars or take some business classes – Through seminars and business classes you’ll be able to enhance your formal business and management skills and learn what it takes to grow a business.
 This could be the knowledge you’re lacking to become the CEO you always wanted to be.

 - Join a CEO peer group – Learn from other CEOs and business owners who have walked this path before you.
 Their experiences will shed light on what you need to pay attention to, the options you have, and where the pitfalls are.
 You can learn from these executives how they dealt with a situation similar to yours.

 In the end, you have to make a decision.
 After honest soul-searching, are you the best person to lead the company?
 If so, excellent and good luck.
 If not, hire someone else to run the business for you.
 Throughout, never forget, you’re still the owner.

-What do you think, does owning the business mean that you have to be the CEO as well?
-Take an objective perspective and make a rational decision about what to do.
-The business may thank you for it.
+What do you think, does being the owner mean that you have to be the CEO as well?
+Are you the best person for that job?
+Think about it, the business may thank you for it.

 Where do you want the business to go?